grafana/agent/docs/sources/flow/reference/components/loki.source.syslog.md

 ### listener block

-The `listener` block defines the listen address and protocol where the listener will expect syslog messages to, as well as its behavior when receiving messages.
+The `listener` block defines the listen address and protocol where the listener expects syslog messages to be sent to, as well as its behavior when receiving messages.

 The following arguments can be used to configure a `listener`.
 Only the